 The recast EPBD also includes a common EU framework for renovation passports, which further elaborates on the definition, describing the main renovation passport design features, distributed between mandatory and optional elements.
-Based on the definition and EU framework, each Member State shall introduce its own national renovation passport scheme within 24 months of the entry into force of the Directive (i.e. around summer 2026).
+Based on the definition and EU framework, each Member State shall introduce its own national renovation passport scheme by 29/05/2026.
 While national schemes are mandatory, the use of renovation passports at individual level by building owners is voluntary (unless Member States decide otherwise).
 Like for EPCs, Member States shall ensure that renovation passports are affordable and should consider providing financial support to vulnerable households to enable them to get a renovation passport.